25th May, 2022

-It might surprise you to know what asbestos was only fully banned in the UK construction industry in 1999.
-Unless you have been living down an asbestos mine for the last 30+ years, you have probably heard of the dangers of asbestos.
+It might surprise you to know that asbestos was only fully banned in the UK construction industry in 1999.
+You have probably heard of the dangers of asbestos, and the health hazards have been known for decades.
 So why did it take so long to ban asbestos?

 Unless you have been living down an asbestos mine for the last 30+ years, you have probably heard of the dangers of asbestos.